greenfox-velox/velox-syllabus/week-10/README.md

 - Create an input field for the name of the meal
 - Create an input field for the calories
 - Create an input field for the date
-- Create a button that sends an "POST" http request to the server, to the "/meals" endpoint with the fields from the inputs.
+- Create a button that sends an `POST` http request to the server, to the `/meals` endpoint with the fields from the inputs.

 ### List meals backend
 #### Create an endpoint: "/meals"
-When receiving a "GET" request, the server should respond with the list of meals.
+When receiving a `GET` request, the server should respond with the list of meals.
 like:
 ```json
 {